 This rabbit would ace the listening subject tests.

 Can You Get a Fee Waiver for SAT Subject Tests?

 Yes!
-If you’re eligible, you'll get two fee waivers for the regular SAT and two fee waivers for SAT Subject Tests.
+If you're eligible, you'll get two fee waivers for the regular SAT and six fee waivers for SAT Subject Tests.
 One fee waiver covers a whole day of testing for Subject Tests, so you can take three tests with just one fee waiver if you take them all on the same day!
 You can also use fee waivers for late registration at no extra cost if you miss the regular deadline.